roy-eugene049/100-days-of-code/log.md

 ### Day 2: October 27, 2021
 ##### (learned about JSX, function and class components and created a counter app)

 **Today's Progress**: Learnt about functional/class components and how JSK works.
 Made a counter app that increments a counter variable every second and displays it on the page as a paragraph.

 **Thoughts**:  I'm starting to get a hang of what React as a framework and JS library is all about.
 Learning how the DOM work and why React's Virtual DOM gives it an edge over other frontend technologies.

 **Link(s) to work**: [Counter App](https://github.com/roy-eugene049/react-jsx-counter-app)

+### Day 3: October 28, 2021
+##### (learned about props in functional/class components and state)

+**Today's Progress**: Learnt about props in functional/class components.

+**Thoughts**: Props and state are essential when it comes to working with functional and class components.
+**Link(s) to work**: [Counter App](https://github.com/roy-eugene049/react-jsx-counter-app)